YosysHQ/nextpnr/docs/coding.md

 Additionally to this; architectures provide functions for checking the availability and conflicts between resources (e.g. `checkBelAvail`, `checkPipAvail`, etc).
 This enables arbitrary constraints between resource availability to be defined, for example:

- - where a group of PIPs share bitstream bits, only one can be used at a time
+ - where a group of pips share bitstream bits, only one can be used at a time
- - PIPs that represent LUT permutation are not available when the LUT is in memory mode
+ - Pips that represent LUT permutation are not available when the LUT is in memory mode
- - only a certain total number of PIPs in a switchbox can be used at once due to power supply limitations
+ - only a certain total number of pips in a switchbox can be used at once due to power supply limitations

 ## `IdString`s